ebezzam/python-dev-tips/README.rst

 TODO
 ====

-- writing: packaging
+- picking a license
 - badge for google slides
 - change documentation links to main branch
-- joblib example in profile
+- joblib for parallelizing, example in profile
 - github page
 - point out features in scripts: object-oriented, asserts, tqdm, type hints
 - matplotlib, pytest, black in dev install
 - manifest file to not include file in package
 - GitHub actions for releasing to PyPi when changes to version
+- cupy for GPU
-- cupy / pytorch compatible
+- pytorch compatible
 - Cython / C++